 Jesse’s athletic sister made the school basketball team, only to be dropped from the roster when other team parents –whose sons who did not make the team—complained of her infiltration into the all-boys team.
-With his mother’s determined help, his sister challenged her exclusion in what became a defining Title IX case.
+With his mother’s determined help, his sister challenged her exclusion in what became a defining sex discrimination case.
 Jesse realized the powerful impact that a brave person challenging adversity can achieve when partnering with a skilled lawyer.
 He remembers his mother and Ralph Wolfe, the ACLU lawyer, talking about the case.
 The seven-year-old Jesse imagined growing up to sit at someone else’s kitchen table as their Ralph Wolfe.

 Improving the law and advancing the rights of residents of Washington.